 Malaria and Homeoprophylaxis

-Homeoprophylaxis have been used for malaria for many years for the prevention of this tropical disease on large scale populations in several countries with tremendous success.
+Homeoprophylaxis have been used for malaria for many years for the boosting natural immunity of this tropical disease in large scale populations in several countries, with tremendous success.
+Contact us for more information about HP for Malaria.

 Below is a contemporary timeline of the history of homeoprophylaxis for malaria: